 What are the biggest lessons after ten years in business?

 With the back story and the critical design components of Faith, Learning, and Gratitude explained, the list below represents the top ten lessons from being in business for ten years.

 - Make sure your family supports your efforts.
 It’s tough to build something if your significant other, children, or those closest to you don’t understand why you do what you do.
 A support system is critical.
-If not your family, make it a point to find friends or colleagues that will support your efforts and will encourage you.
-After ten years of business, having your family members participate in the work and offer guidance is an excellent outcome from this adventure.
+If not your family, make it a point to find friends or colleagues who will support your efforts and encourage you.
+After ten years of business, having your family members participate in the work and offer guidance is an excellent outcome of this adventure.

 - Focus on your customer experience – Put yourself in your customer’s shoes.
 Look to drive the most meaningful experience that you possibly can.

 - Relationships Matter – Build your business on relationships.
 Relationships will carry the day over likes and followers on the web or social media.
 An amazing thing happens if you build relationships this way.
 Your customers and clients become loyal brand advocates and will bring opportunities in the form of referrals to you.

 - Trust Matters – Work with and seek out people you like to be around.
 People that are smarter than you.
 People that don’t think as you do.
 People you know will have your back when situations become difficult.
 People will stand up for you, even if you are not in the room.
 If they don’t get you, and you learn that the trust in the relationship is not there, move on quickly.